1Hive/communication/docs/projects-welcome.md

-This is where you'll talk about all the cool stuff you're woring on.
+This is where you'll talk about all the cool stuff you're working on.